SlimaineB/k8s-slim/README.md

-# k8s-slim
+# k8s-slim : A Full Kubernetes cluster in less than 9 minutes

 ## Description

-This project allow you to create a 1.22 version of kubernetes cluster in Ubuntu 21-04.
+This project allow you to create with one command a fully kubernetes cluster (version 1.22) running Ubuntu 21-04.
-We use VirtualBox with Ansible Provisionner and Helm Chart.
+It uses Vagrant with VirtualBox and Ansible Provisionner and Helm Chart.

 ## How to